Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 Here are some specific examples of how filing a protective tax return can benefit a U.S. LLC owned by a foreign company:

 • A U.S. LLC owned by a foreign company is engaged in limited business activities in the United States, such as maintaining a bank account and attending trade shows.
-The company does not have any income from these activities.
-However, the company wants to preserve the right to deduct any expenses incurred with these activities.
-The company can file a protective tax return to preserve this right.
+The company does not earn income from these activities.
+However, it wants to preserve the right to deduct any expenses incurred with these activities.
+To do so, the company can file a protective tax return.

 • A U.S. LLC owned by a foreign company is starting a new business there.
 The company does not expect any income in the first year of operation.
-However, the company wants to establish a tax filing history and avoid any penalties and interest.
-The company can file a protective tax return to achieve these goals.
+However, it wants to establish a tax filing history and avoid penalties and interest.
+To achieve these goals, the company can file a protective tax return.

 Are all the owners disclosed?